MarinGiurgica/Calculator/README.md

 => --windowed because we don`t want a console to be opened

-=> icon_calc.ico is our desired icon for the final executable, which must be in the same location as the calc_to_exec.py is, and it must be in an ico/exe format
+=> icon.ico is our desired icon for the final executable, which must be in the same location as the calc_to_exec.py is, and it must be in an ico/exe format

 """